lord63/awesome-python-decorator/README.md

 in python.
 - [retrying](https://github.com/rholder/retrying) Retrying is general-purpose retrying library that simplifies the task of adding retry behavior to just about anything.
+- [showme](https://github.com/kennethreitz/showme) ShowMe is a simple set of extremely useful function decorators for Python.
+It allows you to view trace information, execution time, cputime, and function documentation.
 - [timeout-decorator](https://github.com/pnpnpn/timeout-decorator) Timeout decorator for Python which uses a decorator to limit the execution time of the given function.
 - [Tomorrow](https://github.com/madisonmay/Tomorrow) Tomorrow use decorator to do the magic that let you write